FAANG/dcc-documentation/docs/api/domain_actions.md

 }'
 ```

 If a new domain is successfully created, you will get a response with status code 200.
-A status code of 400 or 500 indicates that the domain creation failed, with reason for failure specified in the response.
+A status code of 400 or 500 indicates that the domain creation failed, with reason for failure specified in the response body.

 ## List existing domains

 To view a list of existing domains, use the endpoint **https://api.faang.org/validation_submission_api/domain_actions/list_domains** with HTTP POST method.

-The request is of content-type application/json.
+The request is of content-type <em>application/json</em>.
 The request body format is as shown below, and the fields are same as specified for the <em>submit_domain</em> endpoint.

 ```
 {